How GPS Fleet Management Systems Work: Technology and Process Explained

 • Position accuracy within 3-5 meters

-• Signal processing algorithms filter interference
+• Signal processing system filter interference

 • Trilateration calculations determine exact locations